 Dear Fifth/Sixth Grade Educators,

 We invite your students to participate in the annual Poster, Poetry and Prose Contest.
-The theme of the 2021 event is
+The theme of the 2022 event is Get Energized About Slowing Down Climate Change! focusing on understanding energy use, the power grid, clean energy alternatives, and how we can change our energy habits to help slow the effects of climate change.

 We believe that the creation of posters and written works gives your students an opportunity to express and share, on a deeper and more personal level, what they have learned.
 The student exhibit also draws attention to environmental issues.